 For many sleepers, this helps to prevent the stuck or overly enveloped feel that can sometimes accompany memory foam.

 In addition, latex foam will generally have less heat retention and better cooling.
 Aerated latex foams are a way to improve cooling even more.
-These latex foams have air pockets integrated into the molding of the foam.
+These latex foams have air pockets integrated into the molding of the foam and can make latex mattress some of the best cooling mattresses on the market.

 Between all-natural latex and synthetic latex, the feel is going to be similar.
 The benefits of the all-natural latex are going to include the pureness of the materials and longevity.
 The benefits of synthetic latex include the lower cost.
 Natural latex mattresses can range from $1,000-$4,000, while a synthetic or blended latex gets you closer to the $700-$1,500 mark.